The hyperbolic Brownian plane: Convergence to the hyperbolic Brownian plane

 \begin{defn} Let $\big( (X, d), x, y, \mu \big)$ be a locally compact bi-pointed measured metric space.
 The \textit{hull} of center $x$ and radius $r$ with respect to $y$ is the union of the closed ball of radius $r$ centered at $x$ and all the connected components of its complementary that do not contain $y$.
-It is denoted by $\overline{B_r}(X,x,y)$, that we will write $\overline{B_r}(X)$ when there is no ambiguity.
-Equipped with the restriction of $d$ and $\mu$, it is a compact measured metric space.
+It is denoted by $\overline{B_r}(X,x,y)$.
+We will write $\overline{B_r}(X)$ when there is no ambiguity.
+Equipped with the restrictions of $d$ and $\mu$, it is a compact measured metric space.

 If $\big( (X, d), x \big)$ is unbounded and one-ended we will omit the second distinguished point: the hull will be the union of the ball of radius $r$ centered at $x$ and all the bounded connected components of its complementary.
-It means heuristically that $y$ is at infinity. \end{defn}
+It means that $y$ is at infinity. \end{defn}

 Recall that there are two natural ways to equip a part $A$ of $(X,d)$ with a metric: the \textit{induced} metric, i.e. the restriction of $d$ to $A$, and the \textit{intrisic} one, which makes $A$ a geodesic space when it is well-defined (see \cite{BBI01}, Chapter 2.3).
 In order to avoid further confusions, we insist that $\overline{B_r}(X)$ is equipped with the induced distance.
-If $m$ is a map, we will also write $B_r^{\bullet}(m)$ for the map consisting of all the faces of $m$ having at least one vertex at distance at most $r-1$ from the root vertex, along with all their vertices and edges.
-When $m$ is seen as a metric space the hull $\overline{B_r}(m)$ has the same set of vertices but the distances inherited from $m$ are not the same as those in $B_r^{\bullet}(m)$.
+If $m$ is a map, we will also write $B_r(m)$ for the map consisting of all the faces of $m$ having at least one vertex at distance at most $r-1$ from the root vertex, along with all their vertices and edges.
+We write $B_r^{\bullet}(m)$ for the map that is the union of $B_r(m)$ and all the bounded connected components of its complement.
+When $m$ is seen as a metric space, the hull $\overline{B_r}(m)$ has the same set of vertices as $B_r^{\bullet}(m)$.
+However, the distances inherited from $m$ are not the same as those in $B_r^{\bullet}(m)$.
 We will always see $\overline{B_r}(m)$ as a metric space and $B_r^{\bullet}(m)$ as a map.